 In addition, regions of different type support specific configuration

 parameters in this menu.

 The meta key is the Command key on a Mac and the Control key everywhere else.

-The meta key also disables execution of plugin callbacks on all mouse events.
+Pressing the meta key disables the value/position display.
+It also disables execution of plugin callbacks on all mouse events.
 See Local Tasks for more information about plugins and browser-based analysis.